deepakkhattar26o2/Megathon/README.md

 # Megathon-API

-API For an Ongoing Personal Project( An App That Lets You View And Enlist Upcoming/Ongoing Hackathons And Create Tech Blogs).
+API For An On-Hold Project(An App That Lets You View And Enlist Upcoming/Ongoing Hackathons And Create Tech Blogs).

 # Getting Started